aldask/Battleship-game/README.md

    ```bash
    node server.js
    ```
-   or if you prefer Nodemon
+   or if you prefer Nodemon:
    ```bash
    nodemon server.js
    ```